-The Governor, Executive Council (EXCO), and the Ministry of Infrastructure, Communications, Utilities and Housing (MICUH) are the key Government actors that set energy policy, issue licences, and regulate the power sector.
+The Governor, Executive Council (EXCO), and the Ministry of Infrastructure, Communications, Utilities, and Housing (MICUH) are the key Government actors that set energy policy, issue licences, and regulate the power sector.
+The Government is both the policy maker and the regulator of the energy sector.
+Therefore, the terms 'Government' and 'Regulator' may be used interchangeably in this report when referring to the current situation.

 The Ministry of Home Affairs is responsible for reviewing and approving applications for new energy projects, and for issuing permits.